 2. Participate in class

 Building relationships with classmates and teachers can help you gain guidance and resources to succeed.
 During my freshman year, I was painfully shy and I would rarely talk in class.
 I wish that I could’ve built the courage to ask and answer questions in class, which would’ve helped me better understand the material and develop a better relationship with my teachers.
-To summarize, asking questions and participating in class is extremely helpful for building connections and education, so make sure to participate in class!
+In total, asking questions and participating in class is extremely helpful for building connections and education, so make sure to participate in class!

 3. Create a balance between academics and your social life

-Academics have always been an important part of high school for me, and while there may be petty drama and relationships, academics will most likely have the most impact on your future.
+In addition, academics have always been an important part of high school for me, and while there may be petty drama and relationships, academics will most likely have the most impact on your future.
 Make sure to keep up with the studying, homework, and grades, and even though it can get stressful at times, trying your best is the most important thing.
 It may sound cheesy, but always think about whether or not you would be satistied with your effort no matter the results.
 Social events are also an important part of the high school experience as they help you meet new people and develop connections, but make sure to have a healthy balance between academics and these social events.
 Also, try to always do the extra-credit when it’s offered, you never know when it might help!

 4. Use a planner